kendallstrautman/brevifolia-next-tinacms/README.md

 ## Project Structure

 - Site-level configuration is stored in `data/config.json`.
 This is editable by Tina when you are on the home page.
-- Edit styles via `src/styles/...`.
-Note that some components are using styled-jsx, I'm in the process of converting the whole site over to styled-jsx but for now its a mix of scss & css-in-js
+- Edit styles within each component or page file within the `<style jsx>` tags.
+- Global styles live in the `Meta` component.
 - `src/posts/`contains all your markdown blog posts.
 - `src/static/` is where you images live and will get uploaded.
 - `src/pages` is where you page components live.